RadioPizza/SlideRemote/README.md

 # SlideRemote
-Remote control project for speeches and presentations
+Remote control for PC on esp8266